 With the help of residents across Seattle, Trees for Neighborhoods planted 1,000 trees in 2013!
 That's 1,000 more trees working to clean our air and water, make our streets more walkable, our neighborhoods healthier, and our children inspired.
 Join the movement in August 2014 when the next application period opens for free trees in your yard.

 The Trees for Neighborhoods program helps Seattle residents plant trees around their homes.
 Since 2009, Trees for Neighborhoods has helped Seattle residents plant over 4,000 trees in their yards and right-of-ways.
+(See where our trees have gone.)
 Program participants receive: